 Taking a chance on 20 tons of coffee with zero coffee experience was a gamble, but today Slokoffie is planning their next shipment and is making new contacts in Colombia as they look to expand their offerings.

-The movement towards carbon-free shipping is a small one, with only a handful of companies currently helming cargo sailboats; but with the increasing focus on the climate crisis and the vast amount of pollution caused by the shipping status quo it is sure to increase.
-To aid this expansion, a European initiative is seeking to build small cargo hubs within ports around the North Sea to allow local businesses direct access to sustainably-shipped goods.
+The movement toward carbon-free shipping is small, with only a handful of companies currently helming cargo sailboats.
+However, with the increasing focus on the climate crisis and the vast amount of pollution caused by the shipping status quo, it is sure to increase.
+To aid this expansion, a European initiative seeks to build small cargo hubs within ports around the North Sea to allow local businesses direct access to sustainably-shipped goods.

-For Decosse, the sight of the tiny Avontuur sailing into port beside hulking cargo ships is a perfect encapsulation of what they are up against.
+For Decosse, the sight of the tiny Avontuur sailing into port beside hulking cargo ships perfectly encapsulates what they are up against.

 Honduras alone exported nearly 160,000 tons of specialty coffee in 2016, most of it by sea.
 For comparison, it would take the Avontuur 2,000 trips to transport all that coffee to Germany.
-Obviously, small-scale schooners are not going to solve the problem of cargo shipping alone; it will take creativity from innovators, oversight from regulatory bodies, and commitment on the part of traditional shipping companies to enact real change.
+Obviously, small-scale schooners will not solve the problem of cargo shipping alone; it will take creativity from innovators, oversight from regulatory bodies, and commitment from traditional shipping companies to enact real change.